-The Rebsamen Trust is a student-managed investment fund at the Sam.
-M. Walton College of Business of the University of Arkansas.
+The Rebsamen Trust is a student-managed, million dollar investment fund at the Sam M. Walton College of Business.

 The trust that created the fund was established in 1971 by the late Raymond Rebsamen of Little Rock, Ark., with an initial endowment of $100,000.
 The purpose of the fund, which is the third oldest of its kind in the nation, is to prepare students for careers in financial services.
 Students learn about investment practice by managing a real portfolio of equity and fixed-income securities.
 The current market value of the portfolio stands at more than $1 million dollars with an additional three funds that total $5 million.